Profitable Grass and Clover

 Outstanding New Grass and Clover Varieties.

-This has come about as the culmination of over 20 years of research work to produce grass and clover varieties specifically for UK agricultural conditions, with improved nutritive value as well as greater yield, disease resistance and persistency.
+There have been tremendous advances over the past 20 years, in developing better yielding grass and clover varieties specifically for UK agricultural conditions, with improved nutritive characteristics as well as greater yield, disease resistance and persistency.

 - High Sugar Grasses have up to 50% higher sugars than standard grass seed varieties